yinx89/TopMovie/README.md

 ### 3. Database design

+Phpmyadmin is used through XAMPP.

+* genre table: name of a film genre and associated genre identifier.
+* movie table: film identifier, title, release date, URL in IMDB, name of the associated image and description.
+* moviecomments table: film identifier, user identifier and text comment.
+* moviegenre table: film identifier and 19 fields that are worth 1 if the film is labeled within the genre (see genre table) and 0 otherwise.
+* recs table: user identifier, movie identifier, recommendation for the user and timestamp with the value of the date on which the recommendation was created.
+* users table: user ID, name, age, gender, occupation, profile image path and password.
+* user_score table: user ID, film identifier, user-given score and timestamp with the value of the date on which the score was marked.

-Starting from the initial structure of the database, a number of changes are made.
+Starting from the initial structure of the database, a number of changes are made to improve the design.

 The first is the insertion of a new table called "media" which aims to offer simplicity when sorting films by weighted score.
 The table would look like this: